Advanced Figma Settings

 Does the footer group need to be a specific size?

 No. Just name the group or frame "Footer" (any casing) and the plugin will force a clean slice at the top edge of it.
-Everything below that line becomes one section you can swap out with your Universal Footer Block in Klaviyo.
+Everything below that line becomes one section you can swap out with your footer block in Klaviyo - either a native Universal Section or an HTML block from the Footer Builder.

 Can I still override the auto-detected values?

 Yes.
-Auto-detected preview text, links, and footer detection are starting points.
-You can always override the preview text manually in the plugin before sending, and you can adjust links or slice lines in the Grotto Slice web editor after uploading.
+Auto-detected links and footer detection are starting points.
+You can adjust links or slice lines in the Grotto Slice web editor after uploading.
+Preview text is no longer auto-detected - set subject line and preview text directly in Klaviyo at the campaign level.